2022 SEASONMainstage Performances

 AUGUST 26 – SEPTEMBER 18

-Under the direction of Jackie Davis, theatergoers will be transported to the sultry, jazz-filled Paradise Club circa 1949 in Detroit in the production of Paradise Blue, running from August 26 to September 18.
+Transport yourself to the sultry, jazz-filled Paradise Club circa 1949 in Detroit in the production of Paradise Blue, running from August 26 to September 18.
 In Tony Award-nominated playwright Dominique Morisseau‘s powerful noir-inspired drama, a makeshift family and their troubled bandleader find themselves fighting for the future of Paradise.
 This dynamic and musically-infused drama shines light on the challenges of building a better future on the foundation of what our predecessors have left us.

 SEPTEMBER 30 – OCTOBER 23